ucb-152/lab6/README.md

 > Now, shut down your instance before proceeding

 #### Local Setup
-We will also setup the repo on your local computer.
+We will also set up the repo on your local computer.
 If you have not already used GitHub on your local computer before, make sure to follow the same steps from above to configure your git name, email, and SSH access.

 Clone the GitHub repo to your local machine
 ```bash